 Niklas mainly plays guitars but he also like to add piano, synths, bass and various percussion to his sound palette.
-Over time he has particularly worked on finding atmospheric sounds and mellow clean tones on the electric guitar – something that can be heard on the latest albums The Accelerated Expansion of the Universe and Lake Themes.
+Over time he has particularly worked on finding atmospheric sounds and warm clean tones on the electric guitar – something that can be heard on the recent albums The Accelerated Expansion of the Universe and Lake Themes.

 Listening to a lot of different music and guitarists he passionately practiced as much as he could.
 Early influences were bands like Dire Straits, Pink Floyd, Saga, Van Halen and later on guitarists like Allan Holdsworth, John Scofield, Mike Stern, Pat Metheny and Paco de Lucia.
 It all resulted in joining and forming various bands like “AcropoLiz”, writing songs, rehearsing, doing gigs and forming a local music community.
 During this time he studied to become an engineer, but decided to quit school since he was only interested in making music and guitar playing.
 To pay the bills (and gear) he worked at various local industries, then after a couple of years he got a great opportunity (thanks to bandmate and bassist Lasse) as stand-in guitar teacher for a term at Kristianstad University.

 Shortly after the guitar teaching gig he got his first job as a professional guitarist back in 1992 – in a small drama/dance ensemble called “Kärnteatern”, Malmö.
 He then moved to Stockholm and got the opportunity to write music for and perform in various drama-performance-hybrids, projects like “Skräck i Sommarnatten” (1993), “Variete Vauduvill” (1994) and experimental pop/phoetry-project “Blue Orange” (1994).